tienlonghungson/BigData-HDFS-Spark-Elasticsearch-Kibana/README.md

-This is a docker container for hadoop.
+This is a Hadoop cluster running in docker containers.
+The namenode and datanodes run in different containers.

-By default it uses data replication "2".
+The cluster by default uses data replication "2".
 To change it edit the hdfs-site.xml file.

 To start the namenode run